Over Rs 124 cr spent to promote tourism in 2017-20: Centre

-New Delhi, Feb 3 (IANS) The Centre informed the Rajya Sabha on Wednesday that more than Rs 124 crore was spent in the last three years on media campaigns for tourism promotion in the country.
+New Delhi: The Centre informed the Rajya Sabha on Wednesday that more than Rs 124 crore was spent in the last three years on media campaigns for tourism promotion in the country.

 The information was given through a reply by Union Minister of State for Tourism (Independent Charge) Prahlad Singh Patel to a written question by Biju Janata Dal (BJD) MPs Bhaskar Rao Nekkanti and Prashanta Nanda.